Robert Hansen: Murders and capture

-Hansen is believed to have begun killing around 1972.
-His modus operandi is believed to have been to stalk a woman to learn her habits, eventually picking her up in his car and forcing her at gunpoint into his home, where he would rape her, then stab or shoot her.
+Hansen's modus operandi is believed to have been to stalk a woman to learn her habits, eventually picking her up in his car and forcing her at gunpoint into his home, where he would rape her, then stab or shoot her.
 Some of the women Hansen murdered were sex workers; many were teenagers.

-It is believed by authorities that Hansen's first murder victim was 18-year-old Celia van Zanten.
+It is believed by authorities that Hansen's first murder victim was eighteen-year-old Celia van Zanten.
 Van Zanten was kidnapped on December 22, 1971, and froze to death in the wilderness after escaping from her abductor; her body was discovered on December 25.
 The abduction occurred three days after Hansen committed his assault on the sex worker for which he was imprisoned.
 While there are some similarities between Hansen's modus operandi and Van Zanten's abduction, there is no conclusive evidence linking him to the attack and Hansen himself denied involvement.

-On June 13, 1983, Hansen offered 17-year-old Cindy Paulson $200 to perform oral sex; when she got into the car, he pulled out a gun and drove her to his home in Muldoon.
+On June 13, 1983, Hansen offered seventeen-year-old Cindy Paulson $200 to perform oral sex; when she got into the car, he pulled out a gun and drove her to his home in the Muldoon neighborhood of Anchorage.
 There, he held her captive and proceeded to rape and torture her.
 Paulson later told police that after Hansen chained her by the neck to a post in his basement, he took a nap on a nearby couch.
-When he awoke, he put her in his car and took her to Merrill Field, where he told her that he intended to take her to his shack near the Knik River area of the Matanuska-Susitna Valley, accessible only by boat or bush plane.
+When he awoke, he put her in his car and took her to Merrill Field, where he told her that he intended to take her to his cabin near the Knik River area of the Matanuska-Susitna Valley, accessible only by boat or bush plane.
 Paulson, crouched in the back seat of Hansen's car with her wrists cuffed in front of her body, saw a chance to escape when he was busy loading the cockpit of his airplane, a Piper PA-18 Super Cub.
 While Hansen's back was turned, Paulson crawled out of the back seat, opened the driver's side door and ran toward nearby Sixth Avenue.

-Paulson later told police that she had left her blue sneakers on the passenger side floor of the sedan's backseat as evidence that she had been in Hansen's car.
+Paulson later told police that she had left her blue sneakers on the passenger side floor of the backseat of Hansen's car as evidence that she had been inside.
 Hansen panicked and chased her, but Paulson reached Sixth Avenue and managed to flag down a passing truck.
 The driver, Robert Yount, alarmed by Paulson's disheveled appearance, stopped and offered assistance.
 He drove her to the Mush Inn, where she jumped out of the truck and ran inside.
-While Paulson pleaded with the clerk to phone her boyfriend at the Big Timber Motel, Yount continued on to work, where he called the police to report the incident.
+While Paulson pleaded with the clerk to phone her boyfriend at the Big Timber Motel, Yount continued on to work, where he called police to report the incident.